If your struggling with BodyMind Articles issues, please take our survey to see the severity

 Being quietens the mind and more relaxes our body.
 We can then come home to our real self and notice our world differently.
 The dropping away of critical judgements and negative thinking allows curiosity to arise and a playful, positive fun mind of enquiry to develop.
 We then relate completely differently to ourselves, others, and the world from this new state of being.

 Both Buddhist texts and writers on psychology summarise the practise of mindfulness as assisting a person to:

-- be fully present, moment by moment
+- be fully consciously present, that exists moment to moment

 - practice moral discipline

 - become aware of muscular tensions in the body